raspberrypilearning/flip-treat-webcards/en/step_4.md

 --- task ---

-Add the `rounded` class to each of your card faces to add rounded corners.
+Add the `rounded` class to each of your card faces to add rounded corners to your card.

 --- code ---
 ---